Leaves of Absence - UTDBP3054

 - Serious health condition of employee (unable to perform job).

-- When an employee is taking leave to care for a family member, or due to his/her own serious health condition, the employee may be required to support the leave request with certification from the health care provider.
+- When an employee is taking leave to care for a family member, or due to his/her own serious health condition, the employee will be required to support the leave request with certification from the health care provider.
 A sample certificate is attached to this policy.
 If the institution does not agree with the medical certification, a second opinion at the University's expense may be obtained.
 If the two opinions disagree, a third opinion may be obtained at the University's expense, and will be the final determination.
 There is no certificate requirement if an employee is taking leave for the birth of a child, or placement of a child.

-Serious Health Condition: A serious health condition is defined as an injury, impairment, or physical or mental condition that involves either: 1)inpatient care in a hospital, hospice or residential care facility, or 2) continuing treatment by a health care provider.
-The term "serious health condition" is intended to cover those conditions which affect one's health to the extent that in- patient care is required or continuing treatment by a provider of health care is necessary on a recurring basis for more than a few days for treatment or recovery.
+Serious Health Condition: A serious health condition is defined as an injury, impairment, or physical or mental condition that involves either: 1) inpatient care in a hospital, hospice or residential care facility; or 2) continuing treatment by a health care provider.
+The term "serious health condition" is intended to cover those conditions which affect one's health to the extent that in-patient care is required or continuing treatment by a provider of health care is necessary on a recurring basis for more than a few days for treatment or recovery.
 The Act is not intended to cover short term conditions for which treatment and recovery are brief.

 Examples of serious health conditions include heart attacks, heart conditions, most cancers and back conditions requiring extensive therapy or surgical procedures, strokes, respiratory conditions, appendicitis, pneumonia, emphysema, severe nervous disorder, injuries caused by serious accidents on or off the job, pregnancy, severe morning sickness, need for prenatal care, childbirth, and recovery from childbirth.
 A serious health condition includes treatment for a serious chronic condition which, if left untreated, would likely result in an absence of work for more than three days.

 Substance Abuse: Treatment of substance abuse may be included under the Act where a stay at an in-patient treatment facility is required.
 However, absences because of an employee's use of a substance without treatment does not qualify for family leave.
-The inclusion of substance abuse does not prevent the employer from taking any employment action against an employee who is unable to perform the essential functions of the job provided the employer complies with the Americans with Disabilities Act (ADA) and does not take action against the employee solely because such employee exercises his rights under the Act.
+The inclusion of substance abuse does not prevent the employer from taking any employment action against an employee who is unable to perform the essential functions of the job provided the employer complies with the Americans with Disabilities Act (ADA) and does not take action against the employee solely because such employee exercises his or her rights under the Act.

 Intermittent Leave and Reduced Schedule Leave: Employees with a serious health condition or with a spouse, parent or child with a serious health condition (but not those taking leave due to the birth or placement of a child) are also entitled to take "intermittent" or "reduced schedule" leave, if the leave is medically necessary.